Customer data platforms and how to choose the best one for your team

 1. Identify stakeholders

-Like any big project, the first step in choosing a CDP is determining who must be involved in the decision-making process.
-Customary stakeholders are part of marketing, sales, and customer success teams.
-Additionally, team members who will use your CDP on a daily basis, manage those working in your CDP, or analyze reports that come from your CDP should also have an opportunity to be involved.
+The first step in choosing a CDP is determining who must be involved in the decision-making process.
+Customary stakeholders include representatives from marketing, sales, and customer success teams.
+Additionally, team members who will use your CDP daily, manage those working in your CDP, or analyze reports that come from your CDP should also have an opportunity to be involved.
 Getting their input early can improve adoption later on.

 2. Outline your use cases